 You can re-send the approved set of DCV emails.
 Just login to your account and select the domain name you want where you need the emails re-sent.

 It's perfectly fine to set up an email alias that forwards to your regular email address.
 For example, you can configure an emailIt’sas email@example.com to forward to firstname.lastname@example.org.
-As long as you can respond to the link in the DCV approval email from the CA it doesn't matter how it makes its way to you.
+As long as you can respond to the link in the DCV verification email it doesn't matter how it makes its way to you.

 Please contact our support team if you have any additional problems or questions.